kareiku/yt-dlp/README.md

 > - Download FFmpeg [here](https://ffmpeg.org/download.html).

 ### Contents
-- `yt-dlp.conf`: Generic config file that sets where the downloads are to be saved and deactivates mtime.
+- `dlclip.bash`: bash script to download clips, providing a valid link, clip start time and clip end time.
+- `dlsong.bash`: bash script to download songs, providing a valid link and sound format.
+- `Downloads`: subdirectory used to save the downloaded files.
-- `ffmpeg.exe` and `ffmprobe.exe`: utilities that improve yt-dlp's functions.
+- `ffmpeg.exe` and `ffmprobe.exe`: utilities that allow or improve yt-dlp's functions.
 Only needed as executables in Windows; other operating systems should use the PATH to the FFmpeg installation, if correctly set up.
-- `dlclip.bash`: Bash script to download clips, providing a valid link, clip start time and clip end time.
-- `dlsong.bash`: Bash script to download songs, providing a valid link and sound format.
+- `yt-dlp.conf`: generic config file that sets where the downloads are to be saved and deactivates mtime.
+- `yt-dlp.exe`: app's main executable.
+Runnable from the system's terminal, each OS has their own compiled file.
+Can be found on the official yt-dlp releases repository page.

 ### Directory tree
 ```